feather-game-engine/feather/README.md

 ## Known Bugs

 These are bugs, both major and minor, that I am aware of and working on fixing.
 This could be another good place to get started if you are looking to contribute.

+- playSound() doesn't compile correctly for some reason.